Danijj89/eau2/report/doc.md

 out all column 1 chunks before moving to column 2), send the max number of chucks that a node can hold to each node

-The reason the order of data is as described is to attempt to keep as much data in the same place as possible to reduce network traffic when fetching.
+The reason the order of data is as described is to attempt to keep as much data in the same place as possible to reduce network traffic when fetching, respect NUMA nature of current systems, and lay ground work for effective distributed computing.

 ### Store & Retrieve Data